 Simple to make and simple to understand, a pie chart

 is a popular form of data comparison, consisting of a circle that is split into parts.
 When should you use pie charts, and when should you not?
 Learn about their advantages and disadvantages, and get some tips on making pie charts.

 is a type of chart that shows comparisons.
 In doing so, it makes life and work easier.
 If you want to prepare an input-output model for your organization, or compare the features of a geographical region through a simple visual, cosmographs come in handy.
 Find out how a cosmograph can help you.

-These diagrams represent the relationships between the different positions and ranks of a company through a series of boxes that go from top to bottom and side to side.
+These diagrams represent the relationships between the different positions and ranks of a company through a series of boxes (top to bottom and side to side).
 Not only does an organizational chart

 add order and structure to an organization, but it also shows if changes are needed.
 Get more information on organizational charts.

 When projects seem overbearing and processes seem complex, flow charts

 can save the day by break things down into smaller steps and giving you a clearer idea of the overall process.
 Shapes are typically used to represent the components of a flow chart.
 Find out what these shapes represent and learn more about flow charts.

 Types of Graphs Missing Something?